MohanCR97/Udacity-Data_Scientist_Nanodegree/Developing_an_Image_Classifier_with_Deep Learning/README.md

 Part 2 involves converting the notebook into a python application that can be run from the command-line and can be used for any images.

 ## Data
-Download the image dataset [here](https://drive.google.com/drive/folders/1rXXhFedu6C57bWRGs1xOx8-IP2HRZF6V?usp=sharing) as folder named "flowers" or as per your convenience.
+Download the image dataset [here](https://drive.google.com/drive/folders/1rXXhFedu6C57bWRGs1xOx8-IP2HRZF6V?usp=sharing),as folder named "flowers" or as per your convenience.

 ## How To Run It
 Part 1: Run Image Classifier Project.ipynb